Chapter 19: The Tragedy at Ong Thanh 062025

 from "up close combat" what blood bought victories looked like, but the

-strategy Westmoreland was promoting, though bloody, just didn't seem to
+strategy Westmoreland was promoting, though bloody, didn't seem to be

-be the same thing.
-Killing for the sake of killing and not for the sake
+the same thing.
+Killing for the sake of killing and not for the sake of

 grunts.
-Defense Secretary McNamara by now also doubted Westmoreland's
+Defense Secretary McNamara also doubted Westmoreland's strategy

 Pentagon.
 James Gavan, who was instrumental in actually winning a war in